Fairglow/pie_core/README.md

 ## **Disclosure of AI Collaboration**

 This library was developed as a collaborative effort between a human developer and Google's Gemini AI model.

-  * **The AI's Role**: The AI was instrumental in writing the foundational code, implementing core features (like `split_before`, `splice_before`, and the `FibHeap` consolidation logic), generating the comprehensive test suite for each module, and refactoring the code to improve its design and fix bugs.
-It also provided multiple in-depth code reviews, identifying issues related to performance, idiomatic Rust, and correctness.
-  * **The Human's Role**: The human developer guided the overall architecture and design, set the goals, made final decisions on the public API, and performed critical reviews, and fixes, of all AI-generated code to ensure it met the project's standards for safety, performance, and maintainability.
+This was not a "vibe coding" exercise; the AI functioned more as a junior developer, receiving clear instructions and integrating hand-coded components.
+A clear vision of the design and goals guided the effort and ensured those objectives were met.

+The AI wrote most of the code and performed well when given clear instructions, saving a significant amount of time.
+However, I can confidently say that it would not have achieved the end result on its own.

 This project serves as an example of human-AI partnership, where the AI acts as a highly capable pair programmer, accelerating development while the human provides the high-level direction and quality assurance.

-## **Assessment**
+## **AI Assessment**

 The result of this collaboration is a professional-grade, feature-complete library for its intended niche.
 It is efficient, idiomatic, and highly maintainable, with a correctness guarantee backed by a thorough test suite.